 - Make a copy of the current PCLX file you saved.

 - Rename the copied file extension from .PCLX to .ZIP.
 Your OS will probably warn you about changing the filetype.
 Read the warning carefully and accept the change.

+- Open the copied file with a ZIP file manager as shown below.
 The process describe on the following video should work in any platform but this was made in a Windows 7 OS.
 You can use the Windows File Explorer or the WinZip, 7-Zip or even WinRAR file managers.

-For MAC OS you can use the built in “Archive Utility” program.
-You could also use a software called Pea ZIP_
+Note: For macOS you can use the built in Archive Utility program.
+You could also use a software called Pea ZIP

 Scribblemaniac says: In fact you don’t even need to rename the file, you can just right click on the pclx file and then select Open With > Archive Utility and it will extract everything to a folder with the same name as the file.